 An endometrial biopsy is a way for your doctor to take a small sample of the lining of the uterus (endometrium).
 The sample is looked at under a microscope for abnormal cells.
 An endometrial biopsy helps your doctor find problems in the endometrium.
-It also lets your doctor check to see if your body's hormone levels that affect the endometrium are in balance.

 An endometrial biopsy is sometimes done at the same time as another test, called hysteroscopy, which allows your doctor to look through a small lighted tube at the lining of the uterus.

 An endometrial biopsy is done to check for cancer of the uterus.
 The test is also done if you have abnormal bleeding from your uterus.
 The test results show how your body's hormones are affecting the lining of the uterus, such as during menopause.

 - If you take aspirin or some other blood thinner, ask your doctor if you should stop taking it before your test.
 Make sure that you understand exactly what your doctor wants you to do.
 These medicines increase the risk of bleeding.